 Class size: There is no maximum limit.

 Member discount: Members of Write On receive a 10% discount on all classes and workshops.
 To become a member, please click here.
+To receive the discount, members must log in to the website using their unique password and enter member10 in the promotion code box.
+The code is case sensitive.

-Teaching Artist: Joanne Nelson is the author of This Is How We Leave (Vine Leaves Press).
+Teaching Artists: Joanne Nelson is the author of This Is How We Leave (Vine Leaves Press).
 Her ongoing writing practice focuses on creative nonfiction, essays, commentaries on craft, reviews, and the occasional poem.
 In addition, Joanne is certified by the McLean Meditation Institute as a meditation and mindfulness teacher.
 The classes, workshops, and retreats that she leads have a solid foundation in the skills and experiences she brings from these eclectic pursuits.
 Over thirty years of experience as a psychotherapist allows Joanne to combine clinical expertise with her love of teaching to create programs that are research based, practical, and enjoyable.
 Joanne is a contributor to Lake Effect on 89.7 WUWM, her local NPR affiliate.
 Her writing appears in anthologies and literary journals such as Brevity, Consequence, and Redivider.
 She lives in Hartland, Wisconsin where she develops and leads community programs, maintains a psychotherapy practice, and adjuncts.
 She holds an MFA from the Bennington Writing Seminars and an MSSW from the University of Wisconsin-Madison.